|Average mass: ||90 kg

 If threatened, the Mant will rise up on its rear two pairs of legs and use its front leg pair to deliver powerful blows.

 Mants are covered by a hard exoskeleton that protects them from minor injury.
-The exoskeleton is blue with pink or purple extremities, individuals from some hives are freckled with brown spots.

 A Mant's head sits atop a highly mobile neck, and can turn nearly 180°.